Austin Drug Paraphernalia Attorney Jason Trumpler

 Possession of Drug Paraphernalia in Texas

 In Texas, it is typically a Class C misdemeanor, punishable by a fine only, to possess drug paraphernalia.
-We most often see this offense charged in relation to pipes, needles, and other paraphernalia used in the consumption of controlled substances and marijuana, though as you can see from the language from the statute, which I have included below, it can include a lot more than just simply pipes and needles.
+The State charges people with this offense most often for "possessing" things like pipes, needles, and other equipment used in the consumption of controlled substances and marijuana.
+As you can see from the language from the statute, which I have included below, however, possession of paraphernalia, can consist of a lot more than just merely pipes and needles.

 Delivery of Drug Paraphernalia

-Delivery of drug paraphernalia is a more serious offense.
-It is generally a Class A misdemeanor with a minimum of 90 days in the county jail, and a maximum of 1 year in the county jail and a $4,000.
-If you are over 18 and deliver the paraphernalia to a minor that you are more than 3 years older than, it is a state jail felony.
-That offense carries a minimum penalty of 6 months in the state jail and a maximum of 2 years in the state jail and a fine not to exceed $10,000.
+Delivery of drug paraphernalia is a more severe offense.
+It is generally a Class A Misdemeanor with a minimum of 90 days in the County Jail, and a maximum of 1 year in the County Jail and a $4,000.
+If you are over 18 and deliver the paraphernalia to a minor that you are more than three years older than, it is a State Jail Felony.
+That offense carries a minimum penalty of 6 months in the State Jail and a maximum of 2 years in the State Jail and a fine not to exceed $10,000.

 Texas Health and Safety Code § 481.125.
 Possession or Delivery of Drug Paraphernalia

-(d) An offense under Subsection (a) is a Class C misdemeanor.
+- An offense under Subsection (a) is a Class C Misdemeanor.

-(e) An offense under Subsection (b) is a Class A misdemeanor, unless it is shown on the trial of a defendant that the defendant has previously been convicted under Subsection (b) or (c), in which event the offense is punishable by confinement in jail for a term of not more than one year or less than 90 days.
+- An offense under Subsection (b) is a Class A Misdemeanor, unless it is shown on the trial of a defendant that the defendant has previously been convicted under Subsection (b) or (c), in which event the offense is punishable by confinement in jail for a term of not more than one year or less than 90 days.